Claire McCardell

 Claire McCardell (May 24, 1905 – March 22, 1958) was an American fashion designer of ready-to-wear clothing in the twentieth century.
-She is credited with the creation of American sportswear.
+She has been credited with the creation of American sportswear.

 Early life

-McCardell was the eldest of four children born to Eleanor and Adrian McCardell in Frederick, Maryland.
-Adrian was a Maryland state senator and president of the Frederick County National Bank.
+McCardell was the eldest of four children born to Eleanor and A. LeRoy McCardell in Frederick, Maryland.
+Her father was a Maryland state senator and president of the Frederick County National Bank.
 As a child, McCardell earned the nickname "Kick" for her ability to keep the boys from pushing her around.

 Fascinated by fashion from a young age, McCardell wanted to move to New York City to study fashion design at age 16.
 Unwilling to send a teenager so far away, McCardell's father convinced her to enroll in the home economics program at Hood College instead.
 After two years of study in Maryland, McCardell moved to New York and enrolled in Parsons (then known as the New York School of Fine and Applied Art).
 In 1927, McCardell went to Paris, continuing her studies at the Parsons branch school at the Place des Vosges.
 In Paris, McCardell and her classmates were able to purchase samples by couturiers such as Madeleine Vionnet that they took apart in order to study their structure.

 McCardell graduated from Parsons with a certificate in costume design in 1923.
 After graduation, she worked odd jobs sketching at a fashionable dress shop, painting flowers on paper lamp shades, and acting as a fit model for B. Altman.
 Then she met designer Robert Turk.